bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 Notice that there are two different ways of referencing an existing path or path points: the one with parentheses, and the one without.
-The second method allows an existing path or path points to be copied verbatim to the new path without modification.
+The second method allows an existing path or path points to be copied and pasted into a new path without modification.

     path a = (0,0)[l:3,4]